RMandelbaum/Journal-Sinatra-Application/spec.md

 - [x] Include user accounts
 - [x] Ensure that users can't modify content created by other users
 - [x] Include user input validations
-- [] Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] Display validation failures to user with error message (example form URL e.g. /posts/new)
 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+- [ ] Fix bug that lists all entry.id

 Confirm
 - [x] You have a large number of small Git commits